dankelley/OceanAnalysis.jl/README.md

 #### Somewhat stable (for early users)

-Type the following in a Julia console.
+Type the following in a Julia console to use the "main" branch from the development website.
+This is updated after significant changes to the "develop" branch (that have passed the built-in test suite).

 ```julia
 using Pkg ; Pkg.add(url="https://github.com/dankelley/OceanAnalysis.jl")